Leveraging Watch-time Feedback for Short-Video Recommendations: A Causal Labeling Framework: Related Work

 \section{Related Work}

-We next discuss the related work on watch-time feedback utilization for video recommendation and recommendation debiasing.

-$\bullet$ \textbf{Watch-time Feedback Utilization.} Watch-time feedback is a dominant and important signal for user preference in video recommendation~\cite{WTG}.
-The utilization of the feedback to build recommenders has garnered increasing attention~\cite{directUse,directUse2,directUse3, DCR, D2Q,youtubeDNN,WTG} in recent years.
-Most of these works focus on creating a watch time prediction task to leverage this feedback~\cite{youtubeDNN,directUse,directUse2,directUse3}.
-Specifically, the pioneering work --- WLR~\cite{youtubeDNN} --- leverages the feedback to reweight clicks during training, implicitly achieving the expected watch-time prediction.
-Other works~\cite{directUse,directUse2,directUse3} directly take the feedback as a label to learn the prediction model.
-However, these methods tend to emphasize some (longer) videos, bringing biases.
-To mitigate biases, DVR \cite{WTG} utilizes the Watch Time Gain metric.
-D2Q \cite{D2Q} applies the backdoor adjustment~\cite{pearl2009causality}, with creating quantile-based labels for each duration group.
-Differently, D2Q takes an equal-frequency splitting approach when generating labels, whereas we use a progressive splitting approach as discussed in Section~\ref{sec:WPR}.
-Meanwhile, D2Q does not consider extracting diverse semantics from watch time.
-Moreover, our debiasing does not require any modification of model/learning architectures but is involved in D2Q.
+$\bullet$ \textbf{Watch-time Feedback Utilization.} \bym{Watch-time feedback is a crucial signal for user preferences in video recommendation~\cite{WTG}.
+Leveraging this feedback to build effective recommenders has gained significant attention~\cite{directUse,directUse2,directUse3, DCR, D2Q, youtubeDNN, WTG}.
+Many of these approaches focus on creating a watch time prediction task to leverage this feedback ~\cite{youtubeDNN,directUse,directUse2,directUse3}.
+For instance, the pioneering work WLR~\cite{youtubeDNN} use the feedback to adjust clicks' weights during training, implicitly predicting watch time.
+Others directly use the feedback as labels for training prediction models~\cite{directUse,directUse2,directUse3}, potentially introducing bias towards longer videos.
+To address biases, DVR~\cite{WTG} introduces the Watch Time Gain metric, while D2Q~\cite{D2Q} uses quantile-based labels based on backdoor adjustment~\cite{pearl2009causality}.
+Unlike D2Q, our method adopts a progressive label-splitting strategy to form percentile-based labels (Section~\ref{sec:WPR}).
+Apart from watch time prediction tasks, some studies convert watch time into binary labels~\cite{finishplay, DCR, effective_view, binary_label}, focusing on complete video watching, overlooking other aspects.
+In contrast, our approach captures diverse watch time semantics simultaneously, using multi-task learning to enhance recommendations mutually.
+Among these works, only DCR~\cite{DCR} employs causal estimation to tackle biases but involves model modifications.
+Unlike DCR, our method performs debiasing during label generation without modifying the model.}

-In addition to creating watch time prediction tasks, some works have converted watch time into binary labels~\cite{finishplay,DCR,effective_view,binary_label} and focused on predicting these binary labels.
-These works mainly focus on whether a video has been completely watched while ignoring other aspects, while we extract diverse semantics of watch time synchronously and leverage them to promote each other through multi-task learning.
-Meanwhile, only DCR~\cite{DCR} considers addressing bias issues through causal estimation, which requires model modification.
-In contrast to DCR, we achieve debiasing when generating labels without any model modification.